 Healthcare, food and utilities

-These are known as “defensive stocks“, which basically means that consumers will still buy them.
+Healthcare, consumer staples and utilities are some of the industries that do well in a recession.
+They’re known as “defensive stocks“, which basically means that consumers will still buy them even in struggling times.

 If you’re already a homeowner, a recession doesn’t do you many favours.
 However, it can offer some investment opportunities if you purchase while home values are down.

 You don’t have to purchase a home to invest in property.
 You can invest in property investment funds, invest through peer to peer lending, invest with property ISAs or with land banking schemes.
 We have a handy guide to investing in property without actually buying property if you’d like to know more about how it works.